dthain/opsys-sp24/homework-metric.md

 # Homework A - Metric Math

 Review the [Metric Math Refresher](metric) and solve these problems.
 Write all answers in the form of small integers accompanied by appropriate metric units.
+For example, write an answer as 4MB, not 4194304 bytes.

 I don't expect that these problems to be *hard*, but you do need to be able to do them quickly and easily throughout the semesters.

 Careful: **B** indicates a byte, while **b** indicates a bit.